 Tendon Topic: Body parts (anatomy)

 Meaning Type of a part of your body called a tissue (see tissue).
 Tendons connect your muscles to your bones and help you move around.

 Similar words -

 Terminal Topic: General health words

 Meaning A sickness that cannot be cured and is going to cause the death of the person.
 For example, terminal cancer means there is no medicine or treatment that will ever get rid of the cancer, and the person will eventually pass away from it.
 This doesn't always mean the person is going to die soon, but sometimes this can happen.

 Similar words Deadly, fatal

 Testes Topic: Men's business

-See interpretation in See interpretation in Men's Business section

 Theatre Topic: General health words

-Meaning This is the place in the hospital or clinic where you have your operation.
-Sometimes this is also called the 'operating room'.
-Sometimes a nurse might say 'you're going to theatre now' which means they will take you to the operation now.
+Meaning your operation room'.
+Sometin ce in the hospital or clinic where you have n.
+Sometimes this is also called the 'operating mes a nurse might say 'you're going to which means they will take you to the v.

-Similar words Operating theatre, surgery, operations
+Similar words Operating thea tre, surgery, operations

 Thigh Topic: Body parts (anatomy)

 Meaning The thigh is the top part of the front of your leg.
 It goes from the hip to the knee.

 Similar words Upper leg

 Thoracic spine Topic: Body parts (anatomy)

 Meaning The thoracic spine is the part of your backbone between your neck and waist.
 There are 12 thoracic vertebrae.

 Similar words Upper back

 Thorax Topic: Body parts (anatomy)

 Meaning The chest is at the front of your body from other collar bone to the bottom of your ribs.
 Your heart and lungs are inside the chest.

 Similar words Chest

 Throat Topic: Body parts (anatomy)

-Meaning The throat goes from the back of the mouth to the start of the oesophagus.
+Meaning The throat goe of the oesopha es from the back of the mouth to the start agus.

-Similar words Front of the neo ck
+Similar words Front of the ne ck

 Thrombolysis Topic: Heart (cardiology)

 Meaning When a medicine is given to break or dissolve a blood clot.
 This can be when a person is having a heart attack or stroke and a clot is blocking a blood pipe to the heart or brain.
 Thrombolysis medicine works everywhere in your body so all blood clots are dissolved everywhere, which means it could cause big bleeding which is dangerous.
 Because of this, when doctors give you thrombolysis, it is in an emergency when you are very sick and need the blood clot dissolved quickly.

-Similar words Thrombolytic T herapy
+Similar words Thrombolytic Therapy

 Thrombus Topic: Body parts (anatomy)

 Meaning Thrombus are blood clots.
 Blood clots stop bleeding.
 A blood clot can be like a scab, or hard lump.
 Sometimes blood can clot in the wrong place and cause sickness, like if there is a clot inside a blood pipe (called arteries or veins).
 It can block the pipe and flow of blood.
 If the clot stops blood getting to the brain, it is called a stroke.
 If it stops blood getting to the heart, it is called a heart attack.

-Similar words Blood clot; stop bleeding
+Similar words Blood clot; stop o bleeding

 Thumb Topic: Body parts (anatomy)

-Meaning The thumb is the thickest finger on your hand.
+Meaning The thumb is t the thickest finger on your hand.

 Similar words Hand; fingers

 Thyroid gland Topic: Body parts (anatomy)

-Meaning The thyroid gland is shaped a little bit like a butterfly.
-Two parts sit either side of your throat.
-The thyroid gland makes things called hormones that are sent into your blood.
-These hormones help control our energy levels and mood.
-When thyroid hormone is too low, people can feel very tired and put on weight.
-When it is too high people can have fast heart beats, lose weight and feel anxious.
-It is a very important part of the body.
-Sometimes people might need extra thyroid hormone, which doctors can give as a special tablet.
+Meaning Two parts sit of makes things of blood.
+These I mood.
+When the very tired and can have fast It is a very imp and is shaped a little bit like a butterfly.
+Either side of your throat.
+The thyroid gland called hormones that are sent into your normones help control our energy levels and thyroid hormone is too low, people can feel put on weight.
+When it is too high people heart beats, lose weight and feel anxious.
+Fortant part of the body.
+Sometimes people ctra thyroid hormone, which doctors can ial tablet.

 Similar words -